Plan Availability: Site Builder is an optional add-on to all plans.

 2. Click + Add Item to Category Filter Navigation .

 3. Select Category from the Link Type drop-down menu.

 4. Select the category you wish to add from the Destination dropdown menu.

 5. Change the text label if required.

 6. If required, then hold your mouse on the two horizontal lines to the left of the link type and drag the category into a new position.

 7. Click Update to save your progress.

-Once you've configured the category filters, you will see them at the top of your Inventory page.
+Once you've configured the category filters, you see them at the top of your Inventory page.

 Click on the categories you wish to include in your search.
-Only the items from the categories selected will be displayed.
-Everything else will be filtered out.
+Only the items or products from the categories selected are displayed.
+Everything else is filtered out.